marc-leblanc/awx-ansible-install/readme.md

 If you use the set up script, once connecting to the instance cd to /root/prep-awx/ and run * ansible-playbook prep-awx.yml *

+Update 02-7-2019: Works in current form, need to break out static assignments of values to variables ie login password/Start replacing bash script with Terraform

 Update 01-27-2019: Debugging issue with pre-load data task